 More and more people are taking to the idea of refinishing old or classic wooden furniture.
 If done correctly, the refinished furniture will definitely give your home or office the oomph it deserves.
-At the same time, as with most Do-It-Yourself projects, it’s always a great opportunity to take pride in giving your space a personalised touch without using outside help.
+At the same time, as with most Do-It-Yourself projects, or decorating projects in Central London it’s always a great opportunity to take pride in giving your space a personalised touch without using outside help.

 But it’s not about doing it for the sake of doing it.
 You have to take all factors into careful consideration and follow specific steps in order to get the best results and not make the pieces look worse than they did initially.